 Portuguese Language History

-Like other languages, Portuguese has experienced a historical evolution, being influenced by many other languages, as it reached the form known today.
-It has also provided loanwords to many languages.
-Today, it is one of the world’s major languages and is also one of the 23 official languages of the European Union.
-Portuguese is written with 23 or 26 letters of the Latin alphabet.
+Like other languages, the Portuguese language has evolved throughout its history.
+It influenced many different languages and vice versa before it reached the form we know and use today.
+The Portugal language has also provided loanwords to many other languages.
+It is one of the major world languages, the official language of nine countries, and one of the official languages of the EU.

 Portuguese Translation Services

 As one of the leading languages worldwide, Portuguese language translations are highly sought after.
 At Renaissance Translations, we provide professional Portuguese translations in all industries.
 Our translators are experts in Portuguese history, language, and culture, ensuring you get the high-quality translations you deserve.